Frikster/Frikster.github.io/_includes/portfolio/experience.md

 ## Research Assistant, Independent Consultant

-- Developed an online R-Shiny application (called URP-ShinyApp) to make data mining and predictive modeling easier for subject matter experts in spinal cord clinical research
+- Developed an online R-Shiny application (called <a href="https://github.com/Frikster/URP-ShinyApp" target="_blank">URP-ShinyApp</a>) to make data mining and predictive modeling easier for subject matter experts in spinal cord clinical research
   - Makes use of the R "party" package to implement a decision tree learning algorithm known as unbiased recursive partitioning for multivariate analysis
   - Used by the Vancouver General Hospital’s spinal cord clinic to assess a spinal cord injury patient’s eligibility for various clinical trial research settings
   - Extensively used by Prof. John Steeves, founding director of ICORD, to produce figures and reach conclusions